Jim Rockford: Personal life

 Jim Rockford maintains a close relationship with his father Joseph "Rocky" Rockford (Noah Beery Jr.), and his closest friend is LAPD Sgt. (later Lt.)
 Dennis Becker (who also serves as his LAPD contact), played by Joe Santos.
 He remains in contact with a number of ex-cons whom he met in San Quentin, most prominently Evelyn "Angel" Martin (Stuart Margolin), who provides comic relief in many episodes; a running gag is that Angel's hare-brained schemes and con jobs invariably land Jim in some kind of trouble, often without his knowledge.

 There are only a very few fleeting and oblique references to Jim's mother, who it is implied died when Jim was young.
 Rocky, a retired trucker, did not remarry.
-Though Rocky is clearly proud of Jim, in his way, he persistently badgers Jim to find a safer, more reliably paying line of work -- like trucking.
+Though Rocky is clearly proud of Jim, in Rocky's way, he persistently badgers Jim to find a safer, more reliably paying line of work – like trucking.

-Jim enjoys fishing, and would rather spend time doing that than almost anything else.
+Jim enjoys fishing and would rather spend time doing that than almost anything else.
 He is a fan of the Los Angeles Lakers, but when he makes plans to attend a game, something usually occurs that prevents it and he has to give away his tickets.
 His musical tastes run to classic jazz (he has tapes of Ella Fitzgerald and Count Basie), though he also appears to appreciate country music, having attended and enjoyed a Barbara Mandrell concert.
 Jim is frequently seen eating Mexican food, usually tacos and sometimes has them for breakfast.
 During the run of the original series, Jim lives in and works out of a single wide mobile home on the beach at Paradise Cove, Malibu; though its exterior is decidedly ramshackle and something of an eyesore, inside it is relatively comfortable and homey.
 In the Rockford Files TV movies filmed and set in the 1990s, Jim still lives in the same location, but owns a newer and much larger trailer that is considerably nicer (especially from the outside) and more well-appointed compared to his trailer of the 1970s.